followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseSparkline/1 Configuration/tooltip/customizeTooltip.md

 <!--typeFunctionParamName1-->pointsInfo<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->object<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-Defines different types of values indicated by a sparkline.
+Defines the point value to be displayed in a tooltip.
 <!--/typeFunctionParamDescription1-->

 <!--typeFunctionReturnType-->object<!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-Specifies the text to be displayed in a tooltip and a color for the tooltip.
+The text or markup to be displayed in a tooltip, along with the tooltip's settings.
 <!--/typeFunctionReturnDescription-->